Best Amazon Prime Day tech deals: Laptops, SSDs, monitors, and more

-Amazon’s annual Prime Day sales event runs from July 11 to 12, but the online retailer is already promoting a bunch of very attractive deals, across a range of product categories.
+Amazon’s annual Prime Day sales extravaganza runs from July 11 to 12, and there’s sure to be a bunch of very attractive bargains, across a range of products.

-We’ve combed through all the tech offerings that PCWorld readers care about, and have curated the best deals below.
+We’ve combed through the tech products that PCWorld readers care about, and highlighted the best of those deals below.
 To take advantage of all the sales you must be a member of Amazon Prime, a $139-a-year subscription that offers free two-day shipping on orders, as well as a litany of frills and various promotional offers.
 Not already a Prime member?
 No problem, we’ve got you covered with a guide on how to get Amazon Prime for free.

 Best Amazon Prime Day tech deals